ranjansummit/introceptTest/readme.md

 ###CI

--  Werker.com is used for continuous integration.
+-  Wercker.com is used for continuous integration. the app is under https://app.wercker.com/Ranjan/introceptTest